bUnit-dev/bUnit/docs/site/index.md

 - **Stabilize the APIs**, such that they work equally well with both xUnit, NUnit, and MSTest as the underlying test framework.
 The general goals is to make it easy and obvious for developers to create the tests they needed, and fall into the pit of success.
 - **Get the Razor-based testing to stable**, e.g. make the discovery and running of tests defined in .razor files stable and efficient.
 This includes adding support for NUnit and MSTest as test runners.
-- **Improve the documentation**.
-Currently there are a list of "How to" guides planned in the [Update Docs](https://github.com/egil/bunit/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22updated+docs%22) milestone.
 - **Join the .NET Foundation.**.
 This project is too large for one person to be the owner and be the sole maintainer of, so the plan is to apply for membership as soon as possible, most likely close to or after v1.0.0 ships, and get the needed support and guidance to ensure the project long term.

 In the post v1.0.0 to v1.0.x time frame, focus will be on improving performance.
 Especially the spin-up time of about one second would be nice to get reduced.